agdturner/mxg/README.md

 ## Contributing
-- Community contribution will be facilitated in future, but for the time being development and testing is being done by a closed group...
+- Community contribution will be facilitated in future, but for the time being developing and testing is being done by a closed group...

 ## User Guide